 You post at the wrong time

-This will get you thinking, are posts not all about engagement?
+This will get you thinking, post not all about engagement?
 Yes, they are.

 But before engagement can take place on your page, your page and profile must be very visible to your followers, friends, and family.